-The LOCK TABLE statement allows you to explicitly acquire a shared or exclusive table lock on the specified table.
+The LOCK TABLE statement explicitly acquires a shared or exclusive table lock on the specified table.

 The table lock lasts until the end of the current transaction.

-To lock a table, you must either be the database owner or the table owner.
+To lock a table, you must be either the database owner or the table owner.